 All audit fees are approved by the Board of Directors.
-The Board of Directors has considered whether the provisions of services, including non-audit services, by SingerLewak LLP, the Company's Independent Registered Public Accounting Firm, is compatible with maintaining the firm's independence and has concluded that it is.
+The Board of Directors considers whether the provision of services, including non-audit services, by its Independent Registered Public Accounting Firm, is compatible with maintaining the firm's independence and has concluded that it is.

 The following table sets forth the aggregate fees billed to the Company by its Independent Registered Public Accounting Firm for each of the last two fiscal years for the categories of services indicated.
+SingerLewak LLP served as the Company's Independent Registered Public Accounting Firm for 2011.
+As previously disclosed by the Company, the Company has engaged Gumbiner Savett Inc. as its new Independent Registered Public Accounting Firm for the fiscal year ending December 31, 2011.

-Category 2010 2009
+Category 2011 2010

-Audit Fees(1) \$ 53,326 \$ 86,200
+Audit Fees(1) \$ 52,612 \$ 53,326

 Audit Related Fees(2) none none

-Tax fees (3) 4,686 6,700
+Tax fees (3) 5,000 4,686

 All Other Fees none none

-\$ 58,012 \$ 92,900
+\$ 57,612 \$ 58,012

-- (1) Consists of the aggregate fees billed by the Company's Independent Registered Public Accounting Firm for professional services rendered in connection with the audit of the Company's annual financial statements included in the Company's Form 10-K for fiscal years 2010 and 2009, and the review of the Company's quarterly financial statements included in the Company's Form 10-Q for periods during 2010 and 2009, and services that are normally provided by the Independent Registered Public Accounting Firm in connection with the statutory and regulatory filings or engagements. - (2) Includes audit services provided in connection with accounting consultations and internal control reviews. - (3) Consists of professional services rendered for tax compliance.
+- (1) Consists of the aggregate fees billed by the Company's Independent Registered Public Accounting Firm for professional services rendered in connection with the audit of the Company's annual financial statements included in the Company's Form 10-K for fiscal years 2011 and 2010, and the review of the Company's quarterly financial statements included in the Company's Form 10-Q for periods during 2011 and 2010, and services that are normally provided by the Independent Registered Public Accounting Firm in connection with the statutory and regulatory filings or engagements. - (2) Includes audit services provided in connection with accounting consultations and internal control reviews. - (3) Consists of professional services rendered for tax compliance.